piedraj/instructions/PLOTSCONFIGURATIONS.md

 # Connect to GitHub with SSH

 The instructions to generate an SSH key can be found [here](https://help.github.com/en/articles/connecting-to-github-with-ssh).
 Once you have the SSH key it has to be [associated with your GitHub account](https://github.com/settings/keys).
-If the key is not permanently added, the following should be done in every new login:
+If the key is not permanently added, the following should be done in every new login.

     eval "$(ssh-agent -s)"
     ssh-add ~/.ssh/id_rsa